Hi, I'm Cliff Olney and I want to be your next Watertown City Council member.

 My daughter is fine now, healthy and graduated from Pratt University, a college for art.

 Events change our lives.
-Now I fight for what's right and just for both myself and other people.
+Now I fight for what's right and just.
 There's a better way than 'letter voting'.
-Vote for your interests this June.
+Vote for your interests.
 Be independent!

 Problems in Both Parties

 I'll raise my voice when I feel there's a need.
 I'll be 100% transparent.
-You won't have to wonder what the vote behind closed doors is because there won't be any more votes behind closed doors.
-There won't be any more secret land deals.
+You won't have to wonder what the vote behind closed doors is because there won't be any more votes behind closed doors or secret land deals.